 - Warfarin is a blood thinner that you may need to take.
 The following are things you should be aware of if you take warfarin.

 - Foods and medicines can affect the amount of warfarin in your blood.
 Do not make major changes to your diet while you take warfarin.
 Warfarin works best when you eat about the same amount of vitamin K every day.
 Vitamin K is found in green leafy vegetables and certain other foods.
 Ask for more information about what to eat when you are taking warfarin.

 - You will need to see your healthcare provider for follow-up visits when you are on warfarin.
 You will need regular blood tests.
 These tests are used to decide how much medicine you need.

 - Manage health conditions.
-High blood pressure, diabetes, and high cholesterol all increase your risk of a TIA or stroke.
+High blood pressure, diabetes, and high cholesterol all increase your risk for a TIA or stroke.
 Take your medicine as directed.
 Follow your healthcare provider's instructions to check your blood pressure and blood sugar levels.
 Keep a record of your blood pressure and blood sugar readings.
 Bring the record with you to follow-up visits with your healthcare provider.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.